Gatossa/PostmanPractice/README.md

 **_The course includes:_**
 - a very thorough Postman practice in different contexts,
 - automation with Newman,
-- test automation with Jenkins
+- test automation with Jenkins.